2022 Janssen Prize for Creativity in Organic Synthesis Lecture

 Prof. Jonathan CLAYDEN

 Jonathan Clayden was born in Uganda in 1968, grew up in the county of Essex in the East of England, and was an undergraduate at Churchill College, Cambridge.
 In 1992 he completed a PhD at the University of Cambridge with Dr Stuart Warren.
 After postdoctoral work at the École Normale Supérieure in Paris with Prof. Marc Julia, he moved in 1994 to the University of Manchester as a lecturer.
 In 2001 he was promoted to a professorship, in 2015 he moved to the University of Bristol.
 His research interests encompass various areas of synthesis and stereochemistry, particularly where conformation has a role to play: asymmetric synthesis, atropisomerism, organolithium chemistry, biomimetic function using dynamic foldamers, and using extended molecules to achieve long-range communication of information.
-He has published 250 papers, and is a co-author of the widely used undergraduate textbook on Organic Chemistry (2nd edn, 2012).
+He has published 300 papers, and is a co-author of the widely used undergraduate textbook on Organic Chemistry (2nd edn, 2012).
 His book “Organolithiums: Selectivity for Synthesis” was published in 2002.
 He was awarded the Royal Society of Chemistry’s Merck Award in 2011 and Tilden Prize in 2018, and he was awarded the Prix Franco-Britannique by the Société Française de Chimie in 2019.
-He has held a Royal Society Wolfson Research Merit award and a European Research Council Advanced Investigator Grant.
+He has held a Royal Society Wolfson Research Merit award and two European Research Council Advanced Investigator Grants.

 Prof. Leroy CRONIN